eugnsp/library/data_structures_and_algorithms/sorting.md

 ### Merge sort

-:wrench: **Applications**

-* Sorting linked lists.
+:memo: **Notes**

-* External sorting of data that doesn't fit into memory.
+* Merge sort is useful for sorting linked lists and for external sorting of data that doesn't fit into main memory.

 :link: **Webpages**